goutham-nekkalapu/tale/README.md

   - create/use a favicon from one of the free websites like [this one](https://favicon.io/), download the favicon images generated.
   - place the favicon.ico in main directory but all others in 'assets' directory

+  ### Making changes to any UI components
+  - Run the Jekyll blog on your local machine, open the blog in chrome, go to the UI component where you want to make a change, right click and select inspect page option.
+This would open google developer tools console for this page.

+  - Once the developer tools are open, play the variables like height, color etc for the UI component upto your satisfaction.
+Identify the class and file names to which the variables you are playing with belong to.

+  - Go to those files and update these class variables with the ones you decided from above step.

+## Contributing
+Found a bug or have a suggestion?
+Feel free to create an issue or make a pull request!